List of The Galaxy Railways characters: Sirius Platoon

 Sirius Platoon, named after the star, is the main Platoon in the series.
 The Platoon's engine is Big One, which is based on the Union Pacific Railroad's 4-8-8-4 Big Boy locomotives, the largest steam locomotives ever built, but with many differences, like a second headlight in place of the bell and number boards, a single smokestack instead of a double one, a number board on the front of its smokebox instead of a handlebar, a second set of pipes coming out of the top cylinder heads of the rear set of cylinders, and the number "001" on its tender.

+The Flame Swallow, Big One, and the Cepheus Platoon's train are equipped with Cosmo Matrix Cannon post-invasion of Alfort Armada and used only once to escape the dimensional rift at the end of the Season 2.

 Manabu Yuuki

 Manabu is the main character in the series.
 The character's exact age isn't mentioned, but in the second episode it is suggested that he is 18 or 19.
 He is the son of Wataru and Kanna.
 His older brother, Mamoru, is known for being headstrong and deliberately disobeying orders.
 As punishment, the character often cleans trains or has other punishments inflicted upon them, but the character's antics often are part of the successful end result.

 He is presented as deeply caring about the welfare of others and has stated that helping people is the reason, he is a member of the SDF.
 When Manabu is first heading to SDF headquarters to join the force, he meets Louise.
 At first the two of them bump heads, but eventually become friends.
 Throughout season one there is an undertone of romance between the two, and by the end of the first season they start dating officially.

+Following Bruce's death, Manabu inherit his position as weapons control.